unibg-seclab/aesmix/README.md

 There are three test suites:

- * *main*: is the main test suite that verifies that Mix&Slice principles are enforced.
+ * *main*: main test suite that verifies that Mix&Slice principles are enforced.

  * *blackbox*: test suite that verifies the Mix&Slice principles in an